AssetLedger/about/README.md

 # **ASSET LEDGER**

 **Facing problem remembering your assets ?**
+**Finding difficulty in maintaining monthly expense records?**
 **Missing out investment opportunities because you forget the due dates ?**

-Only one solution to your problem - "ASSET LEDGER"
+Only one solution to all your problems - "ASSET LEDGER"

 This application is a desktop application made for windows and supports windows 7 and upper versions.